element-hq/element-web/docs/settings.md

 }
 ```

-Settings that support the config level can be set in the config file under the `settingDefaults` key (note that the "theme" setting is special cased to the `default_theme` in the config file):
+Settings that support the config level can be set in the config file under the `settingDefaults` key (note that some settings, like the "theme" setting, are special cased in the config file):
 ```
 {
   ...